 In 2002 the FDA approved BOTOX® Cosmetic for cosmetic use in the area between the eyebrows.
 Since then it has also been approved to treat forehead and crow’s feet (laugh lines beside the eyes) wrinkles.
 As it relaxes the muscles in the face that cause wrinkles the skin in those areas becomes smoother, helping a person look relaxed, less tired, and perhaps less angry.

-Through the use of a small, fine needle, BOTOX® Cosmetic is injected under the skin into specific muscles of the face that are causing lines and wrinkles.
 The treatment takes just a few minutes.
-Most clients like to have a topical anesthetic applied to their skin before the treatment.
+Krista Barrington, R.N., does most of the injections in our Fort Worth office.
+Most clients like to have a little topical anesthetic applied to their skin before the treatment.
+Using a tiny needle, BOTOX® Cosmetic is injected under the skin into specific muscles of the face that are causing lines and wrinkles.
 There’s really almost no ‘down time’.
 People return to their normal activities within an hour or two.
+Here’s a brief video of Krista talking about how she prepares BOTOX® for use:

 Botox Frequently Asked Questions